Edible Jello Slime Recipe

 Make jello edible slime recipe suppliesPin

-1. Combine the cornstarch and Jello powder together until fully mixed.
+1. Combine the cornstarch and Jello powder until fully mixed.

 Jello edible slime recipe with flavored gelatin packetPin

-2. Add 1/4 or so of the water and stir well.
-When the mixture becomes impossible to stir, add further 1/4 cup of water.
+2. Add 1/4 cup of water and stir well.
+When the mixture becomes impossible to stir, add another 1/4 cup of water.

 Jello edible slime recipe with cornstarchPin

-3. At this point, most of the cornstarch should be mixed in so start kneading in 1 tablespoon of water at a time until the mixture can “stretch” or droop a bit.
+3. At this point, most of the cornstarch should be mixed in so start kneading in 1 tablespoon of water until the mixture can “stretch” or droop a bit.

-TIP: Make sure to add the water slowly so you don’t make oobleck!
+💡 TIP: Make sure to add the water slowly so you don’t make oobleck, which is a cool cornstarch slime.

 Oobleck is also extremely fun and cool science, so make sure to give that activity a try too!